rslurry/subwaybuilder-US-demand-data/README.md

 If this fails on your OS/architecture, @slurry in the Discord and provide as much detail as possible.

-# Running the code
-The code is compatible with Linux and Mac.
-Sorry Windows users, blame Microsoft for not following basic conventions when forking processes.
-The recommended solution for Windows users is to use WSL, then use the Linux file in the latest release (or run the raw Python code) within WSL.
-If someone is willing to refactor the code in a way that runs on Windows and preserves performance on Linux and Mac, I would love that - please pull request these changes if you go through the effort to do that.

-This script is meant to be run like

-    ./create_US_demand_file.py Rochester.json

-If you're downloading a pre-compiled release, then it might look something like

-    ./create_US_demand_file.bin Rochester.json

-You must provide an input JSON file.
-Below are all available parameters for this input file.
-Some parameters are optional: a few parameters that govern how the code runs, airport required locations and pop sizes, some parameters for universities, and all entertainment-related parameters.
-If omitted or not properly specified, they will be ignored.
-All other parameters are required.
-See the examples/ directory for example JSON input files used for some of the maps shared on the Discord.

 # Parameters
 ## Core City & Map Parameters